domRiddle/ASF/IPC.md

 - `405 NotAllowed` - the HTTP method you're trying to use is not allowed for this API endpoint.
 This error is also used for trying to access websocket endpoint without initiating a websocket connection (upgrade).
 - `406 NotAcceptable` - your `Content-Type` header is not acceptable for this API endpoint.
 - `411 LengthRequired` - your `POST` request is missing `Content-Length` header.
 - `500 InternalServerError` - IPC server ran into fatal condition, this indicates ASF issue that should be reported and corrected.
 We do not normally use this status anywhere in the code.
+For expected errors we use `503` instead.
 - `501 NotImplemented` - this URL is reserved for future use and not implemented yet.
 - `503 ServiceUnavailable` - ASF ran into one of possible exceptions during execution of this request, and can't fulfill it.
 Check ASF log for actual reason.